olly-evans/terminal-pathfinding/README.md

 ### BLOG

+-- reconstructPath for DFS with QueueStack --
+-- get BFS working with QueueStack --

 I incremented the pointer to my dynamically allocated array (Q->qu++), which made it no longer point to the start of the memory block returned by malloc() or realloc().

 Then I passed that shifted pointer to realloc(), which is undefined behavior, because realloc() must only be called on the original pointer returned by malloc() or realloc().